Ross Travis

-Ross John Travis (born January 9, 1993) is an American football tight end who is a free agent.
-He played college basketball at Penn State and did not play college football.
-After going undrafted in the 2015 NFL Draft, he signed with the Kansas City Chiefs as an undrafted free agent.
+Ross John Travis (born January 9, 1993) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college basketball for the Penn State Nittany Lions and did not play college football.
+After going undrafted in the 2015 NFL draft, he signed with the Kansas City Chiefs as an undrafted free agent.

 College basketball career

 Travis was rated as a three-star recruit by ESPN and Rivals and was considered one of the top college prospects in Minnesota.
 As a freshman, he played all 32 games starting 16, he averaged 4.4 points and 4.7 rebounds per game in his first year.
 He won the team's Scrappiest Player Award which is voted by teammates and coaches.
-In his final three years at Penn State, Travis averaged 7.0, 8.3, and 5.5 points per game as a sophomore, junior and senior.
+In his final three years at Penn State University, Travis averaged 7.0, 8.3, and 5.5 points per game as a sophomore, junior and senior.
 He finished his career with the Nittany Lions as a four-year letterman and played a career total of 133 games and started 98.

 Professional career

 Kansas City Chiefs

 Having not played football since freshman year of high school eight years prior, Travis was signed to the Kansas City Chiefs' practice squad as an undrafted free agent on September 7, 2015.
-He was released by the Chiefs on September 14, 2015, but was re-signed on November 17, 2015.
-He re-signed with the Chiefs on January 18, 2016.
+He was released by the Chiefs on September 14, but was re-signed on November 17.
+Travis re-signed with the Chiefs on January 18, 2016.

 On November 27, 2017, Travis was waived by the Chiefs.

 Indianapolis Colts

 On November 28, 2017, Travis was claimed off waivers by the Indianapolis Colts.
 In his Colts debut, Travis had two catches for 33 yards.

-On August 30, 2018, in the last preseason game against the Cincinnati Bengals, Travis suffered a torn ACL injury after catching a pass from quarterback P. J. Walker for a first down on 4th & 6, prematurely ending his 2018 season.
-On September 1, 2018, Travis was placed on injured reserve.
+On August 30, 2018, in the last preseason game against the Cincinnati Bengals, Travis suffered a torn ACL after catching a pass from quarterback P. J. Walker for a first down on 4th & 6, prematurely ending his 2018 season.
+On September 1, Travis was officially placed on injured reserve.

 On February 26, 2019, Travis was re-signed by the Colts.
-He was released on August 31, 2019.
-He was re-signed on November 25, 2019.
-He was waived on December 27, 2019.
+He was released on August 31.
+Travis was re-signed on November 25, but was waived on December 27.

 New York Jets

 On December 28, 2019, Travis was claimed off waivers by the New York Jets.

 On September 5, 2020, Travis was released by the Jets and signed to the practice squad the next day.
 He was elevated to the active roster on November 9 for the team's week 9 game against the New England Patriots, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on November 12, and restored to the practice squad on November 23.
-He was promoted to the active roster on November 24, 2020.
+He was promoted to the active roster on November 24.

 Arizona Cardinals

 On May 25, 2021, Travis signed with the Arizona Cardinals.
-He was released on August 31, 2021, and re-signed to the practice squad the next day.
+He was released on August 31, and re-signed to the practice squad the next day.
 He was released on November 2.